 “A good speech should be like a woman's skirt; long enough to cover the subject and short enough to create interest.” ― Winston S. Churchill

 Initially in our classes, we help people reduce nervousness.
 However, in the latter part of the class, we focus a lot on being "audience focused."
 Most presenters make the mistake of beginning the presentation design by focusing entirely on what they know about the subject.
-They make the presentation about themselves versus think about what the audience really wants from the speech.
+They make the presentation about themselves versus thinking about what the audience really wants from the speech.
 This is one of the biggest mistakes that a presenter can make.

 Dr. Michelle Mazur wrote in her article published in Fast Company, "Exceptional public speaking is never about the speaker.
 Yet it’s easy to see yourself as the star of the presentation...
 When you make the audience the star of your presentation, your reach rises, your impact increases, and your bottom-line blossoms."